 From my past reporting on clothing basics, I’ve found it’s important to consider the material, fit, style, and weight when shopping for a good, long-lasting T-shirt (more on that below).
 But often, finding the perfect T-shirt comes down to personal preference.
-So we cast a wide net of 16 stylish guys to tell us about their favorites.
-They recommended recycled T-shirts, V-necks, utilitarian crewnecks, oversize shirts reminiscent of the ’90s, and more.
+So we cast a wide net of 16 stylish guys to tell us about their favorites, and I called in some standouts to feel the material and weight for myself.
+Below are recommendations for recycled T-shirts, V-necks, utilitarian crewnecks, oversize shirts reminiscent of the ’90s, and more.
 If you have your heart set on a certain type of shirt already, use the table of contents to take you directly there.

 What we’re looking for

 All of the shirts on this list are cotton.
 That’s because it’s breathable, machine washable, and durable, so you don’t have to replace them regularly.
 If you’re looking for something made out of recycled materials or Supima cotton, we made sure to include a couple of choices on those fronts too.

 This comes down to preference.
 Shirts come in slim, oversize, and loose fits.
 You’ll see a wide selection of each with options for big and tall men.